 Earn your Federal Work Study award and gain valuable work experience at D.C. nonprofit and government organizations.
 The Public Service Work Study program partners with area organizations to provide multiple federal work study positions in human rights; education policy; community development; social services; sustainability; the arts; and more.
 Participating students develop professional skills and experience, expand their networks, and make positive change in the D.C. community.
 Public Service Work Study positions provide practical experience for your future career and look great on your resume.

 Current partner organizations include Human Rights Watch, Kid Power, NASPA-Student Affairs Administrators in Higher Education, National Parks Conservation Association, Sitar Arts Center, Smithsonian National Air and Space Museum, RAINN, Code of Support, Peace Corps, Capitol Partners for Education, Freshfarm, Kipp DC, Latino Student Fund and Split This Rock.

 Hiring managers who think your skills are a match for the position will contact you directly to arrange an interview.
 Remember to maintain professionalism and dress appropriately for the interview.
 Prepare by using the virtual mock interview tool or schedule an appointment with an advisor.

 Apply early and often for positions that interest you.
 If you have questions about specific positions, contact the student employment coordinator in the Career Center at email@example.com.

 Once a partner organization offers you a position, a Career Center staff member will contact you to complete the hiring process.
-As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus in the Career Center; a Career Center staff member must clear you before you can begin working at your site every year.
+As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus in the Career Center; a Career Center staff member must clear you before you can begin working at your site every academic year.

 NOTE: FWS eligible students who currently hold an internship at a local nonprofit or government agency may be able to earn their award at their internship site through the Public Service Work Study Program.
 To participate, your internship supervisor should review the Public Service Work Study program information and complete the required application.